AptetutBen/Godot-GGJ-2025-Template/README.md

    - Save and load game data to/from a file.
    - Supports etheral data that does not get saved and clears when the game is quit
    - Supports saving, Strings, Floats, Ints and Bools
    - Also saves Game Settings in a seperate file such as volume, screen size, fullscreen, vsync
+   - Getting saved variables can be provided a default value that will be returned if the value isn't set
    - Example usage:
      ```gdscript
      SaveController.set_value("key","value")